 Under the Jet Card membership model for frequent fliers, clients pay a $100,000 deposit.
 These funds go towards all flight costs and can be topped up at any time.
 With membership models such as Paramount’s Jet Card, there are no upfront costs or penalties.
 Plus, clients can withdraw at any time and get a full refund of any unused funds.

-What are the advantages of owning a fractional?
+What are the advantages of owning a fraction of the jet?

 If you frequently fly for less than two hours at a time, buying your own jet fractional share in a jet can be advantageous.
 Or, if you only prefer a specific type of aircraft, the fractional model is more likely to provide your aircraft consistently.

-Fractional models are often can be viewed as more reliable.
+Fractional models are often viewed as more reliable.
 However, with a good broker providing backup flights, chartering a flight will be just as reliable.

 How does client experience vary from on-demand private jet charter to fractional?

 When you charter a flight through Paramount Business Jets, you are assigned a personal aviation expert.
-They learn all about what you, your family and your business need.
+They learn all about yours, your family's and your business needs.
 From aircraft age to Wi-Fi needs, your chartered flight will be much more personalized.

 There is typically no difference in the crew experience or service quality between the charter and fractional models.